-Practice leaders had the capacity and skills to deliver high-quality, sustainable care.
+Practice leaders had the skills to deliver high-quality, sustainable care.

-Leaders were knowledgeable about issues and priorities relating to the quality and future of services.
+Practice leaders were knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them.

-Leaders at all levels were visible and approachable.
+Staff told us that leaders at all levels were visible and approachable.
 Staff told us they worked closely with them and others to make sure they prioritised compassionate and inclusive leadership.